 - Simple examples that could be used to get used to the basics of SpinalHDL. - Intermediate examples which implement components by using a traditional approach. - Advanced examples which go further than traditional HDL by using object-oriented programming, functional programming, and meta-hardware description.

 They are all accessible in the sidebar under the corresponding sections.

-Important: The SpinalHDL workshop contains many labs with their solutions.
+重要: The SpinalHDL workshop contains many labs with their solutions.
 See here.

-Note: You can also find a list of repostitories using SpinalHDL here
+备注: You can also find a list of repositories using SpinalHDL there